Hurler (roller coaster): Ride layout

-Riders are hoisted up an 83 ft lift hill and make a wide turn before reaching the initial drop.
-During the drop, an on-ride camera automatically takes photographs of passengers.
-The ride continues with a wide, heavily banked, flat turn, then a series of airtime hills and more banked turns.
-The overall layout is a standard paperclip arrangement with two out-and-back style runs (at Kings Dominion this extended into the courtyard adjacent to Grizzly).
+After a right hand turn out of the station, riders ascend an 83 ft lift hill, followed by a small right hand turn before reaching the first drop.
+During the drop, an on-ride camera takes photographs of passengers.
+The ride momentarily flattens out before turning right through a wide and heavily banked flat turn.
+The train traverses a series of airtime hills and another wide, right hand banked turn.
+Following the second large turn, the train traverses another series of airtime hills, followed by an elevated right hand banked turn.
+Following this is another smaller airtime hill, another large, right hand banked turn, and one final airtime hill into the final brake run before returning to the station.
+The overall layout is a standard paperclip layout with two out-and-back style runs (at Kings Dominion this extended into the courtyard adjacent to Grizzly).

-Hurler is also a mirror image of Thunder Run at Kentucky Kingdom.
+Hurler is also a mirror image of Woodland Run at Kentucky Kingdom.

 Theming

 Originally, the queue wound underneath the coaster through a "hot set" on location filming scenes from Wayne's World.
 Upon entering the station building, park guests passed through a full-scale set of the iconic basement hideout of Wayne and Garth.
 Since removal of the Paramount references, the queue and station building are loosely themed with the remains of the original theming.
 Movie-making paraphernalia including stage lights, cameras, props and signs are scattered sparsely about.
 At Carowinds, some of the original props (notably baby doll pieces) were recycled into the SCarowinds Maze of Madness.
 Although the Wayne's World theme has been removed from the coaster at Kings Dominion, many signs of the theme were still present until the ride's closure, including many stickers and stamps of the Wayne's World logo around the Hurler station, such as the columns by the exit.